zahramahmood/Readorium/README.md

 The Emporium was replaced from the sprite-based system with a block-like theme, to a more visually dynamic Emporium.

 These are other screenshots of the website depicting the Video Vendor, where children can access videos to support their reading, and the book threads where they can read the books.
-I contributed to the writing of these books, having authored three books myself.
+I contributed to the writing of these books, having authored two books and several articles.

 ![alt tag](./RisingReaderScreenshots/videoVendor.png)